Guidance

 a) The clinical trial is to be conducted in a species included in the existing MA, the dosing regimen to be tested (dose, frequency of administration, and duration of treatment course) is the same as (or lower than) the dosing regimen authorised for use in that species via the same route of administration, and the associated withdrawal periods set out in the SPC will be observed.

-b) The medicinal product contains pharmacologically active substances listed in Table 1 of the Annex to Commission Regulation 37/2010 or the GB MRL list and an appropriate withdrawal period has been set.
-For a type‑S ATC application withdrawal periods may be determined by extrapolating the principles set out in VMD guidance concerning the setting of withdrawal periods under the prescribing cascade.
+b) The medicinal product contains only substances that are listed in Table 1 of the Annex to Commission Regulation 37/2010 (for NI) or the GB MRL list (for GB) and an appropriate withdrawal period has been set.
+For a type‑S ATC application withdrawal periods may be determined by reference to the principles set out in VMD guidance concerning the setting of withdrawal periods under the prescribing cascade.

 c) The clinical trial is to be conducted in Horses, the active substance(s) tested are listed as ‘essential for the treatment of equidae or are substances bringing added clinical benefit’ according to regulation (EC) 122/2013, and a 6 month withdrawal period will be applied.